appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The payload MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described in Section 5.2.
 The payload MAY contain one or more decoy digests to obscure the actual number of claims in the SD-JWT, created and formatted as described in Section 5.2.5.
 The payload MAY contain one or more non-selectively disclosable claims.
-The payload MAY contain the Holder’s public key(s) or reference(s) thereto, as explained in Section 5.1.2.
+The payload MAY contain the Holder's public key(s) or reference(s) thereto, as explained in Section 5.1.2.
 The payload MAY contain further claims such as iss, iat, etc. as defined or required by the application using SD-JWTs.

 In order to represent the vetted claim information about a VE.
 The SD-JWT MUST include the following claims: